edugarver/selenium-framework/README.md

 ```java
 System.setProperty("webdriver.chrome.driver", "src/main/resources/mac/chromedriver");
 ```
-The test cases can then be executed as JUnit test cases, or with a maven goal:
+Also, make sure that the correct Chrome version is installed on the local machine The test cases can then be executed as JUnit test cases, or with a maven goal:
 > `mvn clean install`